Right here! Newest videos are at the top.

 Only if you want Cook'n to upgrade your recipe data.
 Once your recipe data has been upgraded and appears in the latest version of Cook'n, you can delete old versions of Cook'n.

-Create a Cook'n Cloud account on one computer and log into that account from the other.
+First, make sure you have Cook'n Version 12 installed on both machines.
+Then, simply create a Cook'n Cloud account on one computer and log into that account from the other.
 Your recipes will transfer automatically.
 Alternatively, you can run Cook'n on one computer and click File->Backup.
 This will create a backup file.
 Transfer the backup file from one computer to the other computer via a network or e-mail, or by using a jump drive or CD/DVD.
 Once the backup file is on your new computer, run Cook'n and click File->Restore.

 NOTE: Restoring a backup file will erase any recipe data that existed in the program previously.
 If you want to merge recipes from one computer to another, it is better to click File->Export on the first computer, transfer the resulting file, and then click File->Import on the other.